filecoin-project/FIPs/FIPS/fip-xxx-ni-porep.md

 ### Fiat-Shamir Heuristic and its effects

-NI-PoRep is based on the well-known Fiat-Shamir Heuristic, which allows for having a non interactive protocol starting from any 3-message interactive protocol.
+NI-PoRep is based on the well-known Fiat-Shamir Heuristic, which allows for a non-interactive protocol starting from any 3-message interactive protocol.
 However, the heuristic requires the original interactive protocol to have at least 80 [bits of security](https://en.wikipedia.org/wiki/Security_level) (instead of the current 10), and preferably 128.
-In order to have long term security we propose to opt for 128 bits: since the security level in PoRep is given by the number of challenges, this means that for NI-PoRep we need  `NIChallengesNumber` to be at least 2253.
+In order to have long-term security, we propose to opt for 128 bits: since the security level in PoRep is given by the number of challenges, this means that for NI-PoRep, we need  `NIChallengesNumber` to be at least 2253.

 ### How to take `SealRandomness` to ensure sectors are anchored to the chain